Congruence Relations for B\"uchi Automata: Introduction

-Recently, a new type of automata called \emph{family of deterministic finite automata on words} (FDFWs)~\cite{AngluinBF18} has been proposed for representing $\omega$-regular languages, as an alternative to NBWs.
-If we model system and specifications as FDFWs, then the model-checking problem can reduce to a containment problem between two FDFWs, which is doable in polynomial time~\cite{AngluinBF18}, in contrast to PSPACE-complete for NBWs~\cite{DBLP:conf/cav/KupfermanV96a}.
-It has been shown that FDFWs can be induced from the congruence relation defined over a given $\omega$-regular language, where each state of the FDFW corresponds to an equivalence class of the congruence relation~\cite{AngluinF16}.
-Notably, the congruence relation also enables an algorithm to learn an FDFW by interacting with an oracle that knows the language of the target FDFW~\cite{AngluinF16}.
+Recently, \emph{families of deterministic finite automata on words} (FDFWs)~\cite{AngluinBF18} have been proposed for representing $\omega$-regular languages, as an alternative to NBWs.
+If we model system and specifications as FDFWs, then the formal verification problem can be reduced to a containment problem between two FDFWs, which is doable in polynomial time~\cite{AngluinBF18}, in contrast to PSPACE-complete for NBWs~\cite{DBLP:conf/cav/KupfermanV96a}.
+It has been shown that FDFWs can be induced from a congruence relation defined over a given $\omega$-regular language, where each state of the FDFW corresponds to an equivalence class of the congruence relation~\cite{AngluinF16}.

-In this work, we demonstrate that \rbc and FDFWs have an intimate connection and the underlying concept that connects them is the congruence relation for NBWs.
-This connection gives us a possibility to tighten the congruence relations for both \rbc and FDFWs.
-In fact, the state-space pruning techniques developed in~\cite{DBLP:conf/cav/AbdullaCCHHMV10, DBLP:conf/concur/AbdullaCCHHMV11} for \rbc in~\cite{sistla1987complementation} are inherently heuristics for identifying subsumptions and simulations between congruence relations of \rbc.
+In this work we show that \rbc and FDFWs have an intimate connection and the underlying concept that connects them is the congruence relation for NBWs.
+This connection gives us the possibility to further tighten the congruence relations for both \rbc and FDFWs (see Sects.~\ref{sec:improved-ramsey-for-fdfws} and~\ref{sec:optimal-rc}).
+In fact, the state-space pruning techniques developed in~\cite{DBLP:conf/cav/AbdullaCCHHMV10, DBLP:conf/concur/AbdullaCCHHMV11} for \rbc~\cite{sistla1987complementation} are inherently heuristics for identifying subsumption and simulation relations between congruence relations of \rbc.
 Therefore, in order to further theoretically or empirically improve model-checking algorithms based on \rbc or FDFWs, it is important to understand the congruence relations for both FDFWs and \rbc and, hopefully, make their congruence relations smaller.